pulse-framework/pulse/README.md

       // a place to define any extra data properties your collection might need
       // they're reactive and accesable directly, just like regular state
       data: {
-        channelOpen: false
+        channelOpen: false,
+        tab: 'favorites'
       },

       // actions aren't required, but can do many things at once
       actions: {
-        // first paramater is any functions to use from Pulse, everything after is yours. async getSubscribedChannels({ request, collect }, username) {
+        // first paramater is an object of any functions or collections to use from Pulse, everything after is yours. async getSubscribedChannels({ request, collect, posts }, username) {
           // built in request handler
           let res = await request.get(`/channels/subscribed/${username}`);
           // collect data
           collect(res.data.channels, "subscribed");
-          // collect to a sister collection, 3rd param is the name of the collection collect(
+          // collect to a sister collection
-            res.data.posts,
-            ["subscribed", res.data.channel.username],
-            "posts"
-          );
+          posts.collect(res.data.posts, [
+            // save it under the namespace "subscribed" "subscribed",
+            // also under the namespace of the username res.data.channel.username
+          ]);
         }
       }
     },